tianrengao/SqueezeWave/README.md

    ls data/*.wav | head -n10 > test_files.txt
    ```

 3. We provide 4 model configurations with group numbers and channel numbers specified in the table below.
+(TODO: explain what these configurations mean.)
 The configuration files are under ```^/configs``` directory.
 To choose the model you want to train, select the corresponding configuration file.

     | Model  | n_group | n_channels|
     | ------------- | ------------- | ------------- |